argumentcomputer/sphinx/README.md

 the execution of [RISC-V](https://en.wikipedia.org/wiki/RISC-V) bytecode, with initial tooling support for programs written in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language).
-Sphinx will also compatibly support other reduction engines, including the minimal evaluator for the [Lurk programming language](https://www.lurk-lang.org), as well as other functional languages like JavaScript or Lean.
+Sphinx will also compatibly support other reduction engines, including the evaluator for the [Lurk programming language](https://www.lurk-lang.org), as well as other functional languages like JavaScript or Lean.